-- Complaint: After discussing your case with your lawyer, counsel, or associated law firm, drafts and files a complaint on your behalf.
+After discussing your case with your lawyer, counsel, or associated law firm, they will draft and file a complaint on your behalf.
 The complaint includes the details of your injury and relevant damages.
 This document also describes how the perpetrator (the defendant in the case) caused the harm, establishes that the court has the capacity to decide on the case, and asks the court for relief (i.e., compensation or another legal recompense).
 The complaint is served on the defendant, who then has the opportunity to respond.

 Both the child sexual abuse victim and the child’s legal caregiver (e.g., birth parents or legal guardians) can sue for child sexual abuse.
 If the child is under eighteen, the parents or guardians typically represent the child in the lawsuit or file on their behalf.
 Parents or guardians can sue the perpetrator for physical, mental, emotional, and other harm stemming from the abuse.
 They can also potentially sue for their own mental or emotional trauma or distress directly related to the abuse.